 - Researching and evaluating reading and literacy data

 - Identifying trends and issues in reading research

-In addition to your degree, attaining a reading specialist job will also require student teaching experience, a current teaching license and possibly a reading teacher certification.
+In addition to your degree, attaining a reading specialist job will also require student teaching experience, a current teaching license and possibly a reading teacher or specialist certification.